-A framework provides you the best solution for developing well structured, maintainable and up-gradable software.
+A framework provides you the best solution for developing well-structured, maintainable, and upgradeable software.
 It saves a lot of time by re-using generic modules and libraries in order to focus on the other areas.
-Applications developed using a framework are inter-operable with market standards.
+Applications developed using a framework are interoperable with market standards.

-But, there’s always been a confusion for many beginners to select a right framework.
-There are many frameworks for developing a same type of application.
-Without proper knowledge and research, you may end up learning a framework which is no longer useful or required for modern applications.
+But, there’s always been confusing for many beginners to select the right framework.
+There are many frameworks for developing the same type of application.
+Without proper knowledge and research, you may end up learning a framework that is no longer useful or required for modern applications.
 That is the main reason behind this article.
 Here, I’m going to mention 5 best open source frameworks for developing modern applications.

 5 Best Open Source Frameworks For Developers